tldr-pages/tldr/pages/common/docker-load.md

 > Load Docker images from files or stdin.
 > More information: <https://docs.docker.com/engine/reference/commandline/load/>.

-- Load a Docker image from stdin:
+- Load a Docker image from `stdin`:

 `docker load < {{path/to/image_file.tar}}`